imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 This document provides a summary of the "Live Component Editor" codebase, outlining its architecture, the purpose of each major file and folder, and the core data flow.

+- `LibraryPanel.tsx`: **NEW (v1.2)** - Comprehensive component library management panel with full CRUD functionality (add, rename, delete, switch between components)
+- `ComponentList.tsx`: **NEW (v1.2)** - Placeholder for future component list interface (currently unused)architecture, the purpose of each major file and folder, and the core data flow.

 ## Overall Architecture

 The application is a monorepo containing a React client and a Node.js/Express server.
 The core of the application lies in its client-side architecture, which is a sophisticated hybrid model.
 It uses **Visual ASTs** (serialized from the Virtual DOM) for real-time rendering and interaction, and a **Source Code AST** (parsed by Babel) for non-destructive, logic-preserving code updates.